نور محمد ترکی

 Brezhnev further warned Taraki that full Soviet intervention "would only play into the hands of our enemies - both yours and ours."
 Brezhnev also advised Taraki to ease up on the drastic social reforms and to seek broader support for his regime.
 Finally, he advised Taraki to remove Prime Minister Amin.

 The intense rivalry between Taraki and Amin within the Khalq faction heated up.
-In
+In September 1979, Taraki's followers had made several attempts on Amin's life.

-September 1979, Taraki's followers had made several attempts on Amin's life.
+The intense rivalry between Taraki and Amin within the Khalq faction heated up.
+In September 1979, Taraki's followers had made several attempts on Amin's life.

-October 10, which reported that the former leader only recently hailed as the "great teacher... great genius... great leader" had died quietly "of serious illness, which he had been suffering for some time."
+Taraki's death was first noted in the New Kabul Times on October 10, which reported that the former leader only recently hailed as the "great teacher... great genius... great leader" had died quietly "of serious illness, which he had been suffering for some time."

 Less than three months later, after the Amin government had been overthrown, the newly installed followers of Babrak Karmal gave another account of Taraki's death.